nikitavoloboev/data/programming-languages/javascript/javascript.md

 # [JavaScript](https://developer.mozilla.org/bm/docs/Web/JavaScript)
 It's a fairly simple language and the amount of tooling and libraries around it is immense.

 I love using [Prettier](https://github.com/prettier/prettier) for never having to think about styling code again.
-[AirBnb](https://github.com/airbnb/javascript) style guide is pretty awesome though.
+[AirBnb](https://github.com/airbnb/javascript) style guide is pretty awesome.

 ## Notes
 - [You can define and run the function straight away by enclosing it in parenthesis and adding empty () after](https://forum.keyboardmaestro.com/t/javascript-assistance/8331/2)